The 9 Top Day Trips from Puerto Vallarta, Mexico

 Puerto Vallarta is one of the most visited places in Mexico and for many good reasons!
 You have the stunning beaches on one side and the magnificent Sierra Madre mountains on the other.
 Heaven!

 The area is a great mix of tourists, locals, and ex-pats.
-Some people you’ll meet in PV are visitors, while others are digital nomads that have been living in the area for years.
+Some people you’ll meet in PV are visitors, while others are digital nomads who have been living in the area for years.
 It’s a popular ex-pat hotspot.

 No matter your reason for visiting Puerto Vallarta, make sure you carve out time in your schedule to take a few day trips.
 Most of the trips listed in the guide are two hours away or less!